boucaron/randomstuff/SolarStudy.md

 Considering my context, it is worth investing a bit more in additional panels and a larger 4-way microinverter.

+## Battery Case

+The most cost-effective battery setup is a DIY 16S (48V) lithium iron phosphate (LiFePo4) battery using 3.2V cells with a capacity of 280 to 300A, along with a 100 to 200A/BMS (Battery Management System).
+Building this battery will cost less than 3000 € (at the time of writing).
+Using smaller cells is not recommended considering the balance between capacity and price.

+### Factors Affecting Battery Aging
+Battery aging occurs due to several factors, including temperature resulting from loads and the environment, the number of charging cycles, and the extent of capacity utilized between charges.
+To prolong battery life, it is advisable to store them in a room with a consistent temperature throughout the year, such as a basement.
+Additionally, using larger battery capacities makes sense if you aim to extend their lifespan.
+For instance, a battery discharged to more than 50% capacity will endure 2 to 3 times more charging cycles compared to a battery discharged to 80% capacity.
+Certainly, the cost of the battery remains the most significant deciding factor in any off-grid or hybrid installation.
+However, in the long run, it proves to be a sensible investment.

+### Offgrid case

+Meteo is a problem, you can have several days without any sun according to your place, you need to take in account this case to avoid having a blackout.

 ## Orientation/Placement